medardSvigelj/bulbshare-tech-challenge/README.md

    1. The `banner_image` should be centered horizontally.
    2. The `banner_image` should take 55% of the available space.
    3. We should have a black background behind the image.
-   4. Up/Down Arrows horizontally/vertically centred allowing to scroll through both items.
-   5. The Up Arrow should be disabled on first item and down arrow disabled on last item.
+   4. The Up Arrow should be disabled on first item and down arrow disabled on last item.

 ###### Second Item: Feed details